VivekKoppula/LearnCpp/src/tasks/401795-ExplicitCtorCustomTypeConversions/ReadMe.md

 }
 ```

-So to make it work, make one of those two into implicit.
+So to make it work, make one of those two into implicit by removing the explicti key word.
 Then it will work.

+3. Finally note here that the + operator is a non member function.

 ## References